Is It Improper to Include Details of Settlement Discussions Within Court Documents?

 As a legal dispute develops, it is common that a party to the dispute will attempt to resolve the matter without the need to begin court proceedings.
 During the efforts to resolve the issues prior to launching a court action, settlement offers may be exchanged.
 Ultimately, where the settlement offers are unaccepted, and thus early resolution efforts fail and the dispute proceeds to a court matter, details of the early resolution efforts, meaning settlement offers and related discussions, must be excluded from any subsequent court documents, especially the pleadings.

-Court rules require the omission of settlement discussion details from litigation documents, such as the claims documents or defence documents.
-These rules are provided by the common law which deem the inclusion of settlement discussion details within certain court documents, such as pleadings, as scandalous and potentially prejudicial; and accordingly, scandalous pleadings should be struck from the record as per Rule 12.02(1)(b),(c) of the Rules of the Small Claims Court, O. Reg.
-298/98, or Rule 25.11(b) of the Rules of Civil Procedure, R.R.O.
+The rules of pleading documents within the course of litigation, whether as claims or defences, precludes settlement discussion details including the specifics of any offer-to-settle, release terms, and the like.
+The rules in this respect are found within the common law which deems the pleading of settlement details as scandalous; and accordingly, such scandalous pleading should be struck in accordance to Rule 12.02(1)(b),(c), of the Rules of the Small Claims Court, O. Reg.
+298/98 or Rule 25.11(b) of the Rules of Civil Procedure, R.R.O.
 1990, Regulation 194.
-These rules were applied within Renzone v.
-Onyx Homes Inc., 2020 ONSC 7722, as well as 2030945 Ontario Ltd. v.
-Markham Village Shoppes Limited, 2013 ONSC 1020, among others, whereas such cases confirm the view that the pleading of settlement details is scandalous to the litigative process.
-These cases also provide the formal legal test as to what constitutes as settlement details.
-Specifically, the doctrine within these cases states:
+The cases of Renzone v.
+Onyx Homes Inc., 2020 ONSC 7722, and 2030945 Ontario Ltd. v.
+Markham Village Shoppes Limited, 2013 ONSC 1020, among other cases, confirm the scandal of pleading settlement details as well as providing the legal test for what should be deemed as settlement details.
+Specifically, these cases state:

 I begin with Rule 25.11.
 This Rule allows the Court to “strike out or expunge all or part of a pleading…with or without leave to amend on the ground that the pleading…is scandalous, frivolous or vexatious…”.